igjese/avalon/README.md

 ## 2. Story and Setting

-Player wakes up from cryo-sleep as captain of FSS Adequate.
-Few crew members are aboard.
-They are fleeing from Earthm, trying to reach a mythical space colony, "Avalon Sigma."
+Player wakes up from cryo-sleep as captain of FSS Adequate, with several crew members aboard.
+They are fleeing from Earth, trying to reach a mythical space colony, "Avalon Sigma."

 Setting is deep-space and lonely.
 Player does most of interaction from bridge of the spaceship, checking reports and issuing commands.